Ambrosiodmus asperatus

 Ambrosiodmus asperatus, commonly known as ambrosia beetle, is a species of weevil found in China, India, Nepal, Indonesia: Java, Sumatra, Japan: Ryukyu Islands, Malaysia, Sri Lanka, Taiwan, and Brunei.
 The species also introduced to Australia.

 Description

 This very small species has a body length is about 2.5 to 2.8 mm.
 The species is characterized by having declivital interstriae 2 bearing a row of 3 to 5 denticles.
 The declivital interstriae 1 are distinctly impressed.

-Biology

-It is a polyphagous beetle found abundantly during the rainy season.
-In southern Thailand, in inhabited in durian-based agricultural lands and nearby forests.